insertjokehere/willhughes.name/content/post/building-logstash-forwarder-for-armhf.md

 ### Install Go from source{{< ann 1 >}}.

-This is not nearly as intimidating as it sounds, and shouldn't take much longer than 10 minutes on a moderatly powerful system.
+This is not nearly as intimidating as it sounds, and shouldn't take much longer than 10 minutes on a moderately powerful system.
 You will probably require the usual build-essential stuff to make this work.
 Download and build go itself

 {{< highlight bash >}}
 hg clone https://code.google.com/p/go